sboorlagadda/node-gemfire/README.md

 **Refresh Ahead or Hot Cache** - In this pattern we either write an application that bulk loads the data into GemFire.
 As an alternative we can utilize the GemFire servers load the data in a parallel scale out manner using GemFire functions.

-## Usage
+## Node GemFire Usage

-Writing a GemFire application we first need to connect to the GemFire database.
+Writing a GemFire NodeJS application we first need to connect to the GemFire database.
 In the following example we use a GemFire Cache Factory to programmatically create the connection parameters to the GemFire servers.
-Followed up with creating a `CACHING_PROXY` cache to a region.
+Followed up with creating a `CACHING_PROXY` connection to a region.

 ```javascript